MaximiliMax/MaximiliMax/README.md

 - 👋 Hello!
-I am @MaximiliMax
+I'm @MaximiliMax
 - 👀 I’m interested in many things such as robotics, sports, art and more!
 - 🌱 I’m currently enrolled in the Mechatronics program at U of Waterloo